 Step 1: Remove the bottom rack

 Once you carefully detach the bottom rack of the appliance, you’ll have access to the drain.
-Clear out any debris or buildup.
-Replace the bottom rack.
+Then, clear out any debris or buildup and replace the bottom rack.

 Step 2: Eyeball the interior

 Examine the interior surfaces of your dishwasher for evidence of mold growth.
 Mold can be the cause of unpleasant odors and even cause respiratory problems, especially for those with asthma or compromised immune systems.

 Place one cup of white vinegar into the container and place it on the top rack of the appliance.
 Run a hot-water cycle and allow the vinegar to loosen all the grime coated on the interior surfaces.
 You can also use a packet of unsweetened lemonade instead of vinegar.